2009 Philadelphia Phillies season: National League Championship Series

 The series moved to Philadelphia for the third game, and the Phillies capitalized on their home crowd immediately, scoring four runs in the first inning of the game.
 Lee continued his "superb" postseason performance with an eight-inning shutout performance, allowing three singles and a stolen base.
 Lee and his batterymate Ruiz had higher offensive production in Game 3 (three hits in six at-bats, three runs scored, one run batted in) than the entire Dodger lineup (three hits in twenty-seven at bats, no runs scored).
-The Phillies won the game, 11–0.
-In Game 4, Howard continued to slug, hitting a two-run home run off of former-Phillie Randy Wolf in the first inning; with the run batted in, he tied Lou Gehrig's Major League record of eight consecutive postseason games with an RBI.
+The Phillies won, 11–0.
+In Game 4, Howard continued to slug, hitting a two-run home run off of former-Phillie Randy Wolf in the first inning; with the run batted in, he tied Lou Gehrig's major league record of eight consecutive postseason games with an RBI.
 The Dodgers came back to score two runs on a defensive miscue in the fourth inning, adding one run in the fifth on a Matt Kemp home run and one in the sixth on a Casey Blake single.
 The Phillies got one back in the bottom of the sixth on a Victorino triple and a single by Utley, but were held scoreless until the bottom of the ninth.
 Los Angeles closer Broxton entered the game in the bottom of the eighth—after George Sherrill allowed two runners to reach base—and coaxed Werth to fly out.
 Broxton returned to the mound in the bottom of the ninth, inducing a ground ball from Ibáñez before walking Matt Stairs and hitting Ruiz.
-Greg Dobbs pinch-hit for the pitcher's spot, lining out to third base.
-With two outs and two runners aboard, Jimmy Rollins hit a 99 mph fastball to the right-center field gap, scoring Eric Bruntlett (who had pinch-run) and Ruiz.
+Greg Dobbs pinch hit for the pitcher's spot, lining out to third base.
+With two outs and two runners aboard, Jimmy Rollins hit a 99 mph fastball to the right-center field gap, scoring Eric Bruntlett (who had pinch run) and Ruiz.
 In the fifth game, the Phillies hit four home runs, including two by Jayson Werth, as Hamels allowed three runs in his second start of the series.
 The Phillies bullpen pitched 4 2/3 innings in the game, allowing only one run as Philadelphia defeated Los Angeles, 10–4.
-The win clinched the Phillies' first consecutive National League pennants in franchise history, and the first back-to-back World Series appearances by a National League franchise since the Atlanta Braves in 1995 and 1996.
-Howard was named the MVP of the National League Championship Series.
+The win clinched the Phillies' first consecutive NL pennants in franchise history, and the first back-to-back World Series appearances by a NL franchise since the Atlanta Braves in 1995 and 1996.
+Howard was named the MVP of the NLCS.